ArthurLimaS/ir-med/README.md

 # IR-Med - An Ad Hoc Information Retrieval Approach for Medicines’ Purchasing Public Notices

-IR-MED is a proof-of-concept information retrieval system developed to support public auditing tasks, specifically the automated matching of drug specifications with registered pharmaceutical products.
+IR-Med is a proof-of-concept information retrieval system developed to support public auditing tasks, specifically the automated matching of drug specifications with registered pharmaceutical products.
 This repository contains the codebase for the ad-hoc solution described in the associated research.

 # 🔍 Project Overview
 Auditing public expenses often requires analyzing extensive documentation under resource constraints.
 This project proposes an automated system capable of matching non-standardized drug descriptions from public notices with structured records from a large pharmaceutical database (~25,000 rows).